 The impact of our design is demonstrated through our recent data.
 Our progress and attainment is broadly in line with national averages.
 Our combined measures have been above national average for the last two years and is showing a positive three-trend.
 Most importantly, our children leave us entering secondary level as confident and efficient mathematicians, ready for the future.

-All children from Y2 upwards have a login in for Times Table Rockstars and can play interactively to improve their schools.
+All children from Y2 upwards have a login in for Times Table Rockstars and Numbots and can play interactively to improve their schools.
 Once children have improved their school, their rock star characters improve their status.
 Each class in KS2 does this for 3-4 times a week focusing on a times table each week.
 Each class has display which shows where children are up to in their fluency of times tables, both multiplication and division.

 TT Rockstars – Class Displays

 Maths Stay and Play